myadarishireesha/myadarishireesha.github.io/about.markdown

 # Data Sources

-The crime data used in this project is sourced from [San Francisco Open Data Portal] (https://datasf.org/opendata/), which provides historical and real-time crime reports.
+The crime data used in this project is sourced from [San Francisco Open Data Portal](https://datasf.org/opendata/), which provides historical and real-time crime reports.

 # Crime Categories Analyzed

-We focus on the following 10 crimes:WEAPON LAWS, PROSTITUTION, ROBBERY, BURGLARY, ASSAULT, DRUNKENNESS, DRUG/NARCOTIC, TRESPASS, LARCENY/THEFT', VANDALISM, VEHICLE THEFT, STOLEN PROPERTY.
+We focus on the following 10 crimes:
+Wepon Laws,Prostitution, Robbery, Burglary, Assault, Drunkenness, Drug/narcotic, Trespass, Larceny/theft, Vandalism, Vehicle theft, Stolen property.

 <!--You can find the source code for Minima at GitHub: